bharathsudharsan/Alexa-Smart-Speaker/README.md

 	Ask friday to open eyes
 	Ask friday to close eyes

-If you use the code in this repository in your work, please cite these paper using the BibTex entry below.
+**If you use the code in this repository in your work, please cite these paper using the BibTex entry below**

 ```
 @inproceedings{sudharsan2019ai,